Universal Counterdiabatic Driving: Acknowledgments

 \section{Acknowledgments}

-The authors thank Dries Sels for many beneficial discussions, and John Martyn for information on rigorous results in polynomial approximation.
-This work was supported by the AFOSR Grant FA9550-21-1-0342.
+The authors thank Dries Sels for many beneficial discussions, as well as Hyeongjin Kim and John Martyn.
+This work was supported by the AFOSR Grant FA9550-21-1-0342 and the NSF Grant DMR-2412542.
 The exact code used is available online \footnote{See https://github.com/smorawetz/CD-extra-controls.git}.